NCAS-CMS/cfa-conventions/source/cfa.md

-* For each position of a fragment dimension, the second dimension of the `location` variable gives, in increasing index space order, the number of elements spanned by the fragements that occupy that position.
+* For each position of a fragment dimension, the second dimension of the `location` variable gives, in increasing index space order, the number of elements spanned by the fragments that occupy that position.
 For each fragment dimension that is smaller than the largest fragment dimension, the second dimension is padded with missing values.

-* When there are no aggregated dimensions (i.e. when the aggregated data is a scalar), the `location` variable must be one-dimensionsal and of size one, and contain the value `1`.
+* When there are no aggregated dimensions (i.e. when the aggregated data is a scalar), the `location` variable must be one-dimensional and of size one, and contain the value `1`.

 `file`